JohannesDeml/Unity-Net-Core-Networking-Sockets/README.md

 * Small GC overhead - Usage of MemoryStream
 * Async send and receive - Does not block the Main Thread
 * Easy to use - Queue for fetching the last received messages
-* Tested with local and remote server
+* Tested with local, network and remote server

 | Platform | SSL  | TCP  | UDP  |
 | -------- | :--: | :--: | :--: |